pablorod2/Stock-Checker/README.md

 [!WARNING]
 The GitHub repo was changed by contributors and it no longer passes the tests, the version in riplit does.
 At the beginning they were the same.
 If they don't pass the test check the IP restriction on the MongoDB server to allow connection, not always the error points to that and I find that almost every time is related to the security measure.

+[!CAUTION]
+The ALT and API are not the same in other functionality nether, there is a difference between how the test handle the request to push and the API does, this results on saving an likes array with 0 value when the tests are not required and saving a null array when they are.
+This ends up generating a bug on the display of the likes since it function by length of the array.
+In one end you need it to count – 1 (array[0]=null) and in the other the full length is correct.
+I’m sure someone will come up with a better solution than what I’m presenting.